 Agreement means the agreement for the provision of the Services and supply of Goods of which these Conditions and the Purchase Order form part.

-Code of Practice means a code of practice as defined in, and approved under, the Information Privacy Act 2000 (Vic).
+Code of Practice means a code of practice as defined in, and approved under, the Information Privacy Act 2000 (External link) (Vic).